minvws/nl-covid19-notification-app-website/_stories/en/1-covid-19-spread.md

 show: true
 graphic: graphic-spread.png
 title-highlight: Why is the CoronaMelder app needed?
-title: The app is designed to support the contact tracing work being done by the GGD.
+title: Help stop the spread of the coronavirus
 lang: en
 ---
-It allows people with no symptoms to be warned that they could have been infected.
-This means that users of the app can avoid passing the virus on to other people.
+The app will warn you if yip have been near someone with coronavirus.
+This way, you can stop yourself from unknowingly infecting people around you.